Canadian Clinical Research Organizations: Clinical Trials And Medical Research

-Canada’s positive life science market has also enabled Early Phase Clinical Research Organizations (CROs) like BioPharma Services Inc. to thrive and grow since its inception in 2006.
-From a single Phase 1 clinic in 2006, the company has grown to become a significant multi-centre Early Stage CRO with clinic facilities in Canada and the US, providing science and bioanalytical capabilities to clients around the world.
+Canada’s positive life science market has also enabled Early Phase Canadian Clinical Research Organizations (CROs) like BioPharma Services Inc. to thrive and grow since its inception in 2006.
+From a single Phase 1 company in 2006, the company has grown to become a significant multi-centre Early Stage CRO with clinic facilities in Canada and the US, providing science and bioanalytical services to clients around the world.

-But tax credits are not the only incentive Canada offers for clinical research.
+But tax credits are not the only incentive for Canadian clinical research organizations..
 It was a Canada-based epidemiologist who played a crucial role in the development of the Consolidated Standard of Reporting Trials (CONSORT), which has been adopted by over 500 health care journals worldwide.
 Canada is home to over 40 research hospitals, 15 research universities and 17 faculties of medicine, naturally making it a world leader in terms of expertise among most developed nations.

 Time is another major consideration for clinical trials.
 In 2002, Canadian authorities reduced regulatory roadblocks and review times for clinical trial applications.
 Currently, applications are generally cleared within 30 days, sooner than most countries in the world.
 In the US, the IND process can delay the start of Early Phase I programs, while in Europe, it can take up to 60 days or more to obtain such an approval.
 Canada’s CTA process does not require an IND or IMPD for clinical trial approval.
 In fact, data from Phase I studies conducted in Canada has and can be submitted to support a client’s IND submission to the US FDA.

-Looking at the benefits mentioned above, it’s no surprise that Canada attracts about 4 per cent of the world’s clinical trials and is a leader with a strong reputation in biomedical research.
+Looking at the benefits mentioned above, it’s no surprise that Canadian clinical research organizations attract about 4 per cent of the world’s clinical trials and is a leader with a strong reputation in biomedical research.